 One of the most important things to keep in mind when farming for legendary items is that boosting your luck stat will give you a much easier time of things.
 You can do this in a few different ways.
 The first easiest way to do this is to simply level up in order to boost your base luck stat, after which you can begin to improve it with modifiers.

 Every loot dice you collect increases your luck, and some armour pieces can boost your loot luck, too.
 You can add more loot luck once you hit level 40 by grinding out your Myth Rank and selecting it from the Druid section, and you can also gain even more luck by grabbing the four pieces of the Aaron G shrine near the end of the game.
-You can find these pieces in two ruins nearby, by completing the Pocket Sandstorm side quest and then finishing the ruins that unlock – they’re behind a special gate past the oasis area nearby.
+You can find these pieces in two ruins nearby by completing the Pocket Sandstorm side quest and then finishing the ruins that unlock – they’re behind a special gate past the oasis area nearby.

 Tiny Tina’s Wonderlands farm locations

 Farming in Tiny Tina’s Wonderlands is generally best done at the end of the game.
 There are a couple of reasons for this beyond the increase to your luck stat that you’ll have for maxing your level.
-You’ll then also be able to increase your loot luck more by investing in the relevant Myth Rank.
+First, you’ll also be able to increase your loot luck more by investing in the relevant Myth Rank.
 So, by the end of the game, you’ll have access to every part of the map, which means you can farm with a bit more variety and ease.

 Tiny Tina’s Wonderlands Tiny Tina’s Wonderlands $59.99 Buy Network N earns affiliate commission from qualifying sales.